Tulip-Dev/tulip/doc/developer/plugin_development.rst

                          const std::string &defaultValue = std::string(),
                          bool isMandatory = true);

 The new parameters added to the plug-in are, by default, IN parameters.
 The OUT parameters are defined depending of the *PropertyAlgorithm* used.
-INOUT parameters gives the developer the abilities to extract additionnal information.
+INOUT parameters gives the developer the abilities to extract additional information.

 This methods have to be called in the constructor of your class.
 Following is a description of its fields: